codex-team/editor.js/docs/api.md

 ### IListenerAPI

-Methods that allows to work with DOM listener
+Methods that allows to work with DOM listener.
+Useful when you forgot to remove listener.
+Module collects all listeners and destroys automatically

 ```on(element: HTMLElement, eventType: string, handler: Function, useCapture?: boolean)``` - add event listener to HTML element